NikitaWeW/gvo/README.md

 # do someting and set VULKAN_INCLUDE_DIRS
 endif()
 ```
+- GVO_SCRIPT_PATHS has higher priority than the gvo scripts directory, which means you can override the default scripts.

+## Troubleshooting
+Fixes for known issues.

 *if  you found any kind of bug / flaw or have questions please, create github issue or maybe even a pr )*